Starting from early youth I was drawn to the play of light, how it transforms the visual, metaphysical and

 educational endeavors, (Disney’s California Institute of the Arts, M.F.A), I moved from internalized

-ponderings to an outlooking focus on viewer inclusion, creating photography images that expand on
+ponderings to an outlooking focus on viewer inclusion, creating photographic images that expand on

 formative aesthetics in which abstract light and shadow images are anchored by reality references,